spacemeshos/testnet-guide/send_coin.md

 6. Click on 'DONE'.

 Congratulations!
-You have just sent some Spacemesh Coins (SMC) to a recipient.
+You have just sent some Smesh (SMH) to a recipient.

 ## Tracking your transaction